Metrilo/custom-integration/README.md

 ### Quickstart guide

-:warning: If you decide to follow along, you'll end up with some resources that you (most probably) won't use in the future.
+:information_source: If you decide to follow along, you'll end up with some resources that you (most probably) won't use in the future.
 However, that's perfectly fine - after you're done testing, you can just ping us and we'll reset your project to a pristine state.

 Once you've [signed up for a Metrilo account](https://app.metrilo.com/signup), navigate to the `Settings -> Installation` page in your [Metrilo project](https://app.metrilo.com) and keep your `API Token` handy - you'll need it for the rest of this tutorial:

 ![](images/api-token.png)

 First, we need to create some resources.
 Let's create a category, a product and a customer.
-We'll assume your API token is `sh0p-t0k3n` and the current time (in milliseconds since 1970) is `1518004715732`:
+We'll assume the current time (in milliseconds since 1970) is `1518004715732`:

 ```
-curl -X POST https://trk.mtrl.me/category" -H "Content-Type: text/plain" -d \
+curl -X POST "https://trk.mtrl.me/category" -i -H "Content-Type: text/plain" -d \
 '{
   "time": 1518004715732,
   "token": "sh0p-t0k3n",